janeesa-john/janeesa-john/README.md

 ## 📌 What I'm Doing Right Now

 * Building Python mini projects and CLI applications
-* Strengthening backend logic with CRUD-based programs
+* Strengthening backend logic with CRUD and file-based programs
 * Practicing clean coding using functions
 * Preparing to transition into Django development